Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Tahki Yarns Cotton Classic (DK Weight #3)

 Combining two neutral colors of yarn that are similar to each other yields a subtle plaid pattern that is nothing short of gorgeous.
 The pattern is knit in the round as a tube using just knit and slip stitches.
-This makes the scarf twice as thick for an extra dash of coziness that doesn’t skimp on drape.
+This makes the scarf twice as thick for an extra dash of coziness that doesn’t skimp on the drape.
+This is a great way to create a scarf that is both stylish and warm.

 Designer: Rachel Brockman for Universal Yarn